unavi-xyz/wired-protocol/social/README.md

 # Social Protocol

-The Wired's social protocol provides a self-hostable base for user identity and data storage.
+The Wired's social protocol provides a self-hostable base layer for user identity and data storage.

 ## Decentralized Identifiers (DIDs)